Short boundary walk from Standen towards Weir Wood Reservoir

-(Points 3 - 5 on map) At (3) the entrance to the field turn right, following the ‘Footpath’ sign (hidden behind the stile on the left hand side) down the hill.
+(Points 3 - 5 on map) At (3) turn right, following the ‘Footpath’ sign (hidden behind the stile on the left hand side) down the hill.
 Cross a stile (4) and carry on straight ahead, following the left edge of the field until you reach a stile at the bottom of the field.
-Cross the stile to join the Sussex Border Path (5) , which runs alongside the reservoir.
+Cross the stile to join the Sussex Border Path (5), which runs alongside the reservoir here.
 Turn right and continue along the path with the chain link fence on your left.

 Wier Wood Reservoir